aurotripathy/yoga-therapy-advisor/README.md

 - Highlight relevant phrases in citations 🔦
 - Support scanned documents with OCR 📝
 - More customization options (e.g. chain type 🔗, chunk size📏, etc.)

+## Note
+Attribution: This repo has be built after cloning from KnowledgeGPT